xizon/Uix-Shortcodes/includes/admin/uix-custom-metaboxes/README.md

-# Uix Custom Meta Boxes ( For your theme, not this plugin )
+# Uix Custom Meta Boxes ( For Uix Shortcodes and your Theme )

 Provides a compatible solution for some personalized themes that require custom meta boxes for WordPress.